oasido/matay/README.md

 With Matay (translates to “when” in Hebrew) you can easily create an event, and send out the link to whoever.

 - Easy way to create an event, no user account needed.
-- Intuitivly see user responses, with their availability status - which can be either ✅ available, ❌ unavailable or 🟧 might be available.
+- Intuitively see user responses, with their availability status – which can be either ✅ available, ❌ unavailable or 🟧 might be available.
 - Progress bar for each date suggested, calculated with the user responses.
 - Ability to show the event IDs you've created, this was achieved using local storage.
 - Using “zod” for form schema validations.